alyaparan/armatron/README.md

 ## Disclaimer

 The Armatron Exploitation Tool is for educational purposes only.
 Use it responsibly and legally.
 The developer assumes no liability for any misuse or damage caused by the tool.

+## Contribution

+If you have suggestions or improvements, feel free to contribute.
+Follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the License 2.0 apache github - see the [LICENSE.md](LICENSE.md) file for details.

+## Contact

+For questions or concerns, you can contact the project creator at Website www.alikparanyan.com or Email mail@alikparanyan.com or personal gmail alikparanyan@gmail.com.